CSC207-UofT/plannr/phase2/design_document.md

 ### Universal Design Principles

 #### Principle 1: Equitable Use
 If released on the market, Plannr will be free to include users from different socioeconomic backgrounds.
-As well, our app does not have an additional features that require users to have a more advanced skill level, so it does not create segregation among users.
-It also offers the same password checking and account features for all users ensuring that users will have a password-protected account.
-Finally, Plannr's UI is simple and easy to user, with a nice design appealing to all users.
+Our app does not have additional features that require users to have a more advanced skill level, so it does not create segregation among users.
+It also offers the same password checking and account features for all users, ensuring that users have a password-protected account.
+Finally, Plannr's UI is simple and easy to use, with a nice design appealing to all users.

 #### Principle 2: Flexibility in Use
 The Sort feature in the main page gives users the flexibility and choice of how they would like to sort their events, as